keskival/universal-embodiment/README.md

     </tr>
 </table>

+A stream of observations from datasets form the observation token groups, and the rest of the token groups are inferred by the model in-between.
+Losses only come from errors in predicting the next observations and regularization losses; there are no labels in nature for agents, intents and actions.

 ## Multi-agent Deconflicting

 A single agent typically affects only its immediate locality, whether it's in image space, or in any other signaling modality,